johnsonjh/duma/README.md

   is disabled.

-* `DUMA_SHOW_ALLOC` - Set this shell environment variable to non-zero to let DUMA print all allocations and deallocations to the console.
+* `DUMA_SHOW_ALLOC` - Set this shell environment variable to non-zero to let DUMA print all allocations and de-allocations to the console.
 Although this generates a lot of messages, this option can be useful to detect inefficient code containing many (de)allocations.
 This is switched off by default.